bengler/nagi/README.md

 parsing, exit statuses, output formatting and such, and lets you focus on writing the actual check.

-Written by Erik Grinaker <erik@bengler.no>, and licensed under the GNU GPL v3.
+Written by Erik Grinaker &lt;erik@bengler.no&gt;, and licensed under the GNU GPL v3.

 ## Example